runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 Color is way too subjective and dynamic to allow for so simple definitions.
 Actually, I'd rather stay away from telling you which colors to use when.
 Instead we will do 2 things:

 * Learn to, simply, observe color and its characteristics.
-* Learn the physics of color and how to approach it in code.
+* Learn how the ideas of color combination springs from simple rules performed on the color spectrum

-For most of you, using color is probably a question of "what values do I put in fill()".
-We'll try to add a little more techniques today.

 <iframe width="600" height="338" src="http://www.youtube.com/embed/MXQozTxQSiE" frameborder="0" allowfullscreen data-slideshow="self"></iframe>